gugacosta/Engenharia-de-Software/Images/readme.md

-In this past are all imagesn used on the topics.
+In this past are all images used on the topics.